Meet Our Team

 Leah Mines, Administrative and Communications Associate

 A native of Maryland, Leah grew up in the DC/Metropolitan area before graduating from Susquehanna University with a Bachelor of Arts degree in Communication Studies.
-After receiving a certificate in Event Management from Montgomery College, she relocated to Vermont and considers the Green Mountain state her “forever home”.
+After receiving a certificate in Event Management from Montgomery College in Rockville, MD, she relocated to Vermont and considers the Green Mountain state her “forever home”.

 Leah was the Conference Services Supervisor at the Woodstock Inn & Resort and managed room setups for events from conception to clean-up, which included banquets, weddings, and corporate meetings.
-Leah also is a big animal lover and owned and operated Addison Pet Care, LLC., which offered pet sitting and care services for families in Addison County and beyond.
+Leah also is a big animal lover and owned and operated Addison Pet Care, LLC., which offered pet sitting and care services for families in and beyond Addison County.

-In her spare time, Leah enjoys cooking, couch time with Netflix, live music, spending time with family and friends, and hanging out with her guinea pig, Chief Wiggums.
+In her spare time, Leah enjoys cooking, couch time with Netflix, live music, spending time with family and friends, and hanging out with her dog, Walter, and her guinea pig, Chief Wiggums.

 Nick Merritt, Development Manager

 Nick joined the Association in February 2020.
 He was most recently employed as a Sales Manager in the hospitality industry and prior to that, held many different sales positions across several verticals.
 Nick has held volunteer roles with other voluntary health organizations and brings that experience and passion to the Alzheimer’s Association.
 Nick holds a Bachelor of Science Degree in Nonprofit Management from Bellevue University in Bellevue, Nebraska.
 He will be overseeing the Chapter’s development efforts in the southern half of the state - managing both the Southwestern Vermont Walk to End Alzheimer’s in Rutland, and the Upper Valley Walk to End Alzheimer’s.
 Nick also manages The Longest Day statewide.